ceceppa/ceceppa-multilingua/readme.txt

 - Redirects the browser depending on the user's language.
 - Different post filter method
 - Filter search in accordingly to current language
-- Compatibile with wpml-config.xml ( experimental )
+- Compatible with wpml-config.xml ( experimental )

 = Widgets =